samuellab/MAGATAnalyzer/README.txt

 Note that to use the matlab software, you must be in the matlab-track-analysis directory (in matlab) and first run the SetupDirectories command (this is done automatically by the MAGAT_ANALYZER_START_HERE command)

+**The track extraction will run during the MATLAB session; You will see the message "when the track extraction software has finished running, this script will continue," and windows will open displays showing extraction progress.
+This will take 30+ minutes.
+If the software continues immediately, this indicates a problem running extract-stack.exe & is most likely due to a problem with the DLLs.

 NB: Track Extraction Software contains submodules as well.
 Though not required to run software, to get the full source code you must type